dibalokechanda/dibalokechanda.github.io/_posts/2023-08-16-joint-conditional-marginal-entropy-blog.md

 toc: true
 ---

 To understand the concept of mutual information first, we need to understand joint entropy, conditional entropy and marginal entropy.
+These concepts are not necessarily hard, but they are introduced poorly with just a bunch of equations thrown at the beginners.

 ![image_3_blue_1_brown](https://i.ibb.co/vwVcyC8/chrome-b-WRWGz5-VBh.png)